 No. The meeting is a preliminary meeting designed to enable a full investigation to take place.
 It is an information gathering exercise to enable the Advocate to form an opinion as to how the case can be disposed of.

-Remember however, in accordance with the rules of the Code of Conduct, you should be in possession of your valid student ID card and the Advocate will ask you to provide identification so that he can be sure that you are the person against whom the allegation has been made.
+Remember however, in accordance with the rules of the Code of Conduct, you should be in possession of your valid student ID card and the Advocate will ask you to provide identification so that they can be sure that you are the person against whom the allegation has been made.

 The Advocate is required under the Code of Conduct to caution you in the event that the issue proceeds to a full hearing at one of the University adjudicative bodies such as the Minor Offences Committee, Discipline Committee or the Appeal Committee.
 The caution allows the Advocate to continue his investigation so long as you voluntarily consent to the meeting going ahead.
 If you do not consent, then the Advocate may have to convene a full hearing of the relevant Committee to have the case disposed of.

 Agreeing to continue the meeting does not mean that you admit the allegation that is being made.

 You will be given an opportunity to present your side of the story.
 You should be as truthful as possible and not leave out any details, no matter how insignificant that you think they are.
-The task of the Advocate at this point is to investigate all the facts and he wants to hear your version.
-He will normally ask questions to clarify anything that he is unclear on.
+The task of the Advocate at this point is to investigate all the facts and they want to hear your version.
+They will normally ask questions to clarify anything that they are unclear on.
 Again, it is in your interests to answer as fully and truthfully as possible all such questions.